Protein-Based Foods to Eat on a Low-Carb Diet

 Grains have a relatively low amount of nutrients compared to their digestible carbohydrate content.
 Additionally, they contain anti-nutrients that inhibit optimal absorption of minerals.
 Many people who are new to low-carb diets wonder how they can eat with “such a restrictive diet plan”.

-Take a look at the next page for a week’s meal plan to see how delicious low carb eating is.
+NEXT PAGE: For your FREE low-carb meal plan to see how delicious low carb eating is.